a-gondolkodas-orome/durer-jatekok/README.md

 *It is recommended to copy and modify an existing, similar game.*

-GameBoard: a React component with `board`, `ctx` `events` and `moves` props which calls `events.endPlayerTurn`, typically following a click from the user.
-Typically the user clicks, new state is calculated within the GameBoard component and then as a final step `events.endPlayerTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")
+BoardClient: a React component with `board`, `ctx` `events` and `moves` props which calls `events.endPlayerTurn`, typically following a click from the user.
+Typically the user clicks, new state is calculated within the BoardClient component and then as a final step `events.endPlayerTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")

 Concept: `board` holds the state necessary to know the game state, that the next player needs to know.
-Additional state variables may be created within the `GameBoard` component that is relevant only during a turn, not between turns, such as reacting to hover events.
+Additional state variables may be created within the `BoardClient` component that is relevant only during a turn, not between turns, such as reacting to hover events.

 You should use `moves.setBoard` if you need to change the board before ending player turn.